A. King Hezekiah seeks the LORD.

 4. (14-20) Hezekiah’s prayer.

 i.
-To be in the ministry means you will receive nasty letters.
+To be in the ministry means that from time to time, you will receive nasty messages from others.
 What should one do with them?
 Often, the best thing to do is to simply throw them away, especially if they are anonymous.
-But if they are to be read and kept, they should be spread… before the LORD.
+But if they are to be read and kept, they should be spread…before the LORD.
 “LORD, show me what there is in this letter that I need to hear.
 Show me what I need to disregard.
 Help me to see beyond this person’s sinful manner or tone and see if You have something in this for me.”

 b.
 O LORD of hosts: This title for our God essentially means, “LORD of armies.”
 Hezekiah was in a crisis that was primarily military in nature, so it made sense for him to address the LORD first according to the aspect of God’s nature that was most needful for him.
 “LORD of armies, send some troops to help us!”

 c.
 God of Israel: This title for God reminded Hezekiah – and the LORD also, in our human way of understanding – that the LORD God was the covenant God of Israel, and that He should not forsake His people.